 Fava or broad beans are an annual plant that can also be grown at home.
 They require a 75- to 80-day growing season and should be picked when the pods feel full.

 How to Store Fava Beans

 Fresh, unshelled beans can be stored in a plastic bag in the fridge for up to 10 days.
 Younger, smaller beans should be used as soon as possible.
-Shelled beans can be stored in an airtight container in the refrigerator for up for two days, or frozen for up to a month.
+Shelled beans can be stored in an airtight container in the refrigerator for up to two days, or frozen for up to a month.
 Dried fava beans will keep in an airtight container at room temperature for up to a year.